jonatas/timescaledb/docs/toolkit.md

 Calculating the performance ratio we can see `0.72 / 0.06` means that SQL is 12 times faster than Ruby to process volatility 🎉

+Just considering it was localhost, we don't have the internet to pass all the records over the wires.
+Now, moving to a remote host look the numbers:

+!!!warning
+    Note that the previous numbers where using localhost.
+    Now, using a remote connection between different regions, it looks even ~500 times slower than SQL.

+            user     system      total        real
+      ruby 0.716321   0.041640   0.757961 (  6.388881)
+      sql  0.001156   0.000177   0.001333 (  0.161270)

 [1]: https://github.com/timescale/timescaledb-toolkit